MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/command-line/index.md

 * Java 7 or later.

 * Download the installer of IBM Installation Manager V1.8.4 or later from [Installation Manager and Packaging Utility download links](http://www.ibm.com/support/docview.wss?uid=swg27025142).
 * You must also have the installation repository of the MobileFirst Server and the installer of WebSphere® Application Server Liberty Core V8.5.5.3 or later.
-Download these packages from the IBM MobileFirst Platform Foundation eAssembly on Passport Advantage:
+Download these packages from the IBM MobileFirst Foundation eAssembly on Passport Advantage:

 **MobileFirst Server installation repository**
-IBM MobileFirst Platform Foundation V8.0 .zip file of Installation Manager Repository for IBM MobileFirst Platform Server
+IBM MobileFirst Foundation V8.0 .zip file of Installation Manager Repository for IBM MobileFirst Platform Server

 **WebSphere Application Server Liberty profile**
 IBM WebSphere Application Server - Liberty Core V8.5.5.3 or later